skobba/skobba.github.io_bak/docs/node/npm/README.md

 │             │       │          │      │            │
 └─────────────┘       └──────────┘      └────────────┘
 ```
+### dependencies
+Main dependencies.

+### devDependencies
+Dependencies needed for building.

+### peerDependencies
+Usually used for plugins like "react-redux" and "redux-thunk" to express the compatibility of your package with a host tool or library, like "react" and "redux".

+In npm versions 3 through 6, peerDependencies were not automatically installed, and would raise a warning if an invalid version of the peer dependency was found in the tree.
+As of npm v7, peerDependencies are installed by default.

+Trying to install another plugin with a conflicting requirement may cause an error if the tree cannot be resolved correctly.
+For this reason, make sure your plugin requirement is as broad as possible, and not to lock it down to specific patch versions.

 ## Scope
 A scope allows you to create a package with the same name as a package created by another user or organization without conflict.